-Join IIJS for the inaugural Prof. Dan Miron Lecture in Hebrew Literature with Prof. Chana Kronfeld.
+Join IIJS for the inaugural Miron Lecture on Jewish Literature with Prof. Chana Kronfeld.

 The Land-as-Woman is one of the most deeply rooted metaphorical systems in Jewish as well as Western and Middle-Eastern cultures, used to support the discourses of colonialism and nationalism throughout history.
 It has its origins in the Hebrew Bible, where the male prophet, ventriloquizing a male God, addresses Zion as his beloved – but more often as his unfaithful - wife, thus linking idolatry with adultery and whoredom (zenut).
 In modern Hebrew poetry, the male poet lays claim to this biblical trope, but now within a secular, nationalist “conquest” of the Land-as-Woman.
 Prof. Kronfeld explores what happens when modernist women poets critique a tradition that views women always as metaphors, never as literal subjects.
 Kronfeld describes the revolutionary work of modern Hebrew womenpoets who develop a new erotics of address to the land that calls into question patriarchal models of conquest and subjugation.

 Co-sponsored by Columbia University’s Center for Comparative Literature and Society.

 Supported by the generosity of the Knapp Family Foundation.